cpempire/SparseQuadrature/README.md

 # SparseQuadrature

-This library implements sparse quadrature rule for high-dimensional integration with Gaussian measures, accompanying the paper
+This library implements sparse quadrature rule for high-dimensional integration with Gaussian measures, built based on [Sparse Grid Interpolation Toolbox](https://people.sc.fsu.edu/~jburkardt/m_src/spinterp/spinterp.html) developed by Andreas Klimke, Universitaet Stuttgart.
+It provides both a-priori (integrand-independent) and a-posteriori (integrand-dependent) construction algorithms to push the integration to very high dimensions (up to 10,000 dimensions tested), which were proposed and analyzed in the paper

 ```
 @article{chen2018sparse,